IAmNithi/javascript-ds-algorithms/Data Structure/Singly Linked Lists/README.md

 * Set the head property to be the current head's next property
 * Decrement the length by 1
 * Return the value of the node removed

+## Unshifting

+Adding a new node to the beginning of the Linked List!